nun-singet-und-seid-froh/nun-singet-und-seid-froh/conventions/the ilf-standard.md

 -------------------
 ```

-### rows
-An ilf consists of a user-defined number of *rows*.
-Each row itself consists of boxes and represents a language.

-### syntactic rules
+### syntax rules
-Ab .ilf is a .txt-file that fulfills the following syntactic rules:
+An .ilf is a text file that fulfills the following syntactic rules:

-1. It has n *rows* and consists of k\*(n+1) lines, (take notice that *lines* are the lines in the text-file while *rows* are the different languages of the translation) where k is the number of
-languages and can be arbitrarily chosen.
-2. If l is the line number of the input file, every line l with l= x*(n+1)+1
-contains the original language, every line l with l = x*(n+1)+2 contains the
-first translation language, and so on up to every line l with
-l = (x+1)*(n+1), which has to be an empty line (be aware that this implies
-that the last line of the *.ilf must be empty.)
-We will call a number of lines
+0. Every .ilf starts with a yaml-header enclosed in lines that consist of dashes only.
+The yaml header contains at least the key `languages` that defines the languages together with their formatting.
+(For a definition of the yaml-format, have a look at wikipedia[https://en.wikipedia.org/wiki/YAML#Syntax])

+1. Every .ilf has n *languages*.
+2. Empty lines are ignored, so you can use them freely to structure the input to improve its readability.
-from l ..l+(n+1) a "block" - a block represents a part of the original text with
+3. Every ilf consists of *blocks*.
+A block represents a part of the original text with all its translations.
-all its translations, and the *.ilf consists of k blocks.
-4. The first block will not be typeset and contains header-information for
-formatting each row in the LaTex-output
-5. A box-break in a row is defined by either a TAB or by starting a new block.
-The fact that TAB can be used as box-delimiter makes input easily
-readable when using a text-editor that works with so-called *elastic tabs*
+4. In every language, a box-break is defined by either a TAB, multiple (more than 1) spaces or by starting a new block.
+(The fact that TAB can be used as box-delimiter makes input easily readable when using a text-editor that works with so-called *elastic tabs*)
-6. If the original text has linebreaks, every linebreak is marked by a
- "#"-sign in the first row.
+5. If the original text has linebreaks, every linebreak is marked by a trailing "#"-sign in the first row.

 ### formatting the output
-The output of every line can be styled, by writing the style-information in the row that corresponds to the certain language in the header (i.e., as you might remember, the first block).
+The layout of every language can be defined in the yaml header.
 The following commands are possible and can be written in any order:

 + bold
 + italic